salcode/stop-emails/readme.txt

 admin menu page Settings > Stop Emails

-= Why would I want install in the mu-plugins directory? = Activating a plugin normally, requires logging into the site.
+= Why would I want install in the mu-plugins directory? = Activating a plugin normally requires logging into the site.
 Installing the file in the mu-plugins directory allows you to activate the plugin without logging in.
-Personally, I find this helpful when setting up an existing site locally.
+This can be helpful when setting up an existing site locally.

 == Screenshots ==